-Roza Dam and Chandler Powerplants Subordination At A Glance
+Roza Dam and Chandler Powerplants Subordination At A Glance (Obsolete)

 Along with the Cle Elum Pool Raise, K to K Pipeline, and improvements to Kittitas Reclamation District and Wapatox water delivery systems, power subordination (diverting water from power generation to increase streamflows for fish) at the Roza Dam and Chandler powerplants is one of five structural and operational changes proposed in the Integrated Plan.